IX Corps (United Kingdom)

 IX Corps was a corps-sized formation of the British Army that existed during the First and the Second World Wars.

 First World War

-The IX Corps was originally formed in England in 1915 in readiness to make a new landing at Suvla during the Battle of Gallipoli.
-Headquarters was formed at the Tower of London Command of the corps was given to Lieutenant-General Sir Frederick Stopford.
-His handling of the corps during the August Offensive warranted his replacement after only 9 days with Lieutenant-General Julian Byng.
+The IX Corps was formed in England in 1915 in readiness to make a new landing at Suvla during the Battle of Gallipoli.
+Headquarters was formed at the Tower of London.
+Command of the corps was given to Lieutenant-General Sir Frederick Stopford.
+His handling of the corps during the August offensive, the Battle of Sari Bair warranted his replacement after only nine days with Lieutenant-General Julian Byng.

 During the Gallipoli campaign the corps comprised the following divisions: